apache/pulsar/site2/docs/administration-pulsar-shell.md

 ````

-Pulsar shell is a fast and flexible shell for Pulsar clusters management, producing and consuming messages and more.
+Pulsar shell is a fast and flexible shell for Pulsar cluster management, messaging, and more.
-It is great for quickly switch between different clusters and modify cluster or tenant configurations in an instant.
+It's great for quickly switching between different clusters, and can modify cluster or tenant configurations in an instant.

 # Features
-- Administration: under `admin` command you can find all the [Admin API](admin-api-overview.md) features.
+- Administration: find all the [Admin API](admin-api-overview.md) features under  the `admin` command .
-- Client: under `client` command you can find all the [pulsar-client](reference-cli-tools#pulsar-client.md) features.
+- Client: find all the [pulsar-client](reference-cli-tools#pulsar-client.md) features under the `client` command.

 # Installation